jayinai/ml-interview/README.md

-# This repo is deprecated.
-Please go to the new repo, [Data Science Question Answer](https://github.com/ShuaiW/data-science-question-answer)
+# This repos is depreciated, check out the latest [Nailing Machine Learning Interviews](https://github.com/jayinai/nail-ml-interview-theory)

 This repository covers how to prepare for machine learning interviews, mainly in the format of questions & answers.
 Asides from machine learning knowledge,